 The critically endangered black rhino is a flagship species for creating larger blocks of land for conservation purposes, resulting in wider protection of other wildlife too.
-Alas, in the face of the poaching epidemic, there is no single solution or quick fix to the current rate at which our rhino are being wiped out.
+Alas, there is no single solution or quick fix to the poaching epidemic.

 What is the issue?